matrix-org/matrix-spec-proposals/drafts/human-id-rules.rst

 Abstract
 ========

-This document outlines the format for human-readable IDs within Matrix.
+This document proposes a format for human-readable IDs (specifically, room aliases) within Matrix.

 Background
 ----------

 UTF-8 is the dominant character encoding for Unicode on the web.
 However, using Unicode as the character set for human-readable IDs is troublesome.
 There are many different characters which appear identical to each other, but would